Brian Wilson (song): Brian Wilson 2000

 "Brian Wilson 2000" is a shortened form of the song for radio play, recorded to sound more like their live performance than the original Gordon version did.
 The band's management worried that radio stations would not play the live version that had recently gained popularity.
 The most noticeable differences are that "2000" replaces the first verse with an 8-bar instrumental introduction, and the outro is considerably shortened as well.
 However, most radio stations decided to play the live version instead, which explains why the live version was included on Disc One: All Their Greatest Hits.

 The U.S. release included the non-album song "Back."

 A music video for "Brian Wilson 2000" was filmed at The Opera House in Toronto on February 22, 1998 and released later that year.

 Brian Wilson version

 Wilson rearranged and sang this song a cappella with his new band at live concerts, one of which was recorded for a live album in 2000.
-Wilson visited Barenaked Ladies while they were recording Maroon (album producer Don Was was an associate of Brian Wilson) whereupon they played him some of their works-in-progress, and then he played them his version of "Brian Wilson".
+Wilson visited Barenaked Ladies while they were recording Maroon (album producer Don Was was an associate of Brian Wilson's) whereupon they played him some of their works-in-progress, and then he played them his version of "Brian Wilson".
 At the end, he turned to them and asked, "Is it cool?"
 Upon his departure, his advice to the band was "don't eat too much."
 The band described the entire experience as surreal.

-In honour of his covering their song, in recent performances the band has started singing the first chorus a cappella, eliminating all instrumentation, and then continuing the rest of the song with the usual arrangement.